Emergency services

 If you overstay your visa, you may face:

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of Saudi Arabia for details about visas, currency, customs and quarantine rules.
+Contact the nearest Embassy or consulate of Saudi Arabia for details about visas, currency, customs, vaccination and quarantine rules.

-If you hold a work or residency permit, you'll need to get an exit/re-entry or final exit permit from the Saudi Ministry of Interior.
+If you hold a resident identity card (Iqama), you'll need to get an exit/re-entry or final exit permit from the Saudi Ministry of Interior.
 You must do this through your sponsor.

 If you do, you may be punished with: